benockert/Quester/README.md

 - pulls quest ids from Firebase with logged in username/email/id
 - Active quests section based on active? of each quest
 - 'Past Quests' section for inactive quests

+---
+Hit List:
+- User Login
+- Pages
+  - Login
+  - Forgot Password
+  - My Quests (homepage with active and previous)
+  - Create A Quest
+  - Confirm/Edit Quest
+  - Selected Quest (when clicking on past quest from homepage; might be similar to Confirm quest page as in displaying all activities in recycler view)
+  - Active Quest
+  - Recap

+My Quests Page:
+- Active quest(s) at top
+- Previous quests underneath sorted in descending date order
+- Each quest card shows:
+  - Users typed in location
+  - Cover image based on that location
+  - Number of participants
+  - Date of quest
+  - Number of stops

+Active Quest:
+- current
+- next

+View Selected Quest:
+- Show all activities
+- Show participant names
+- If has a recap:
+  - button at top to 'View recap'